sabbirOG/perahinUIU/README.md

 # Perahin UIU

-A modern web platform designed to serve the **United International University (UIU)** student community.
-This project provides essential academic tools and resources all in one place.
+A modern web platform built for **United International University (UIU)** students.
+All your essential academic tools and resources in one place.

+## 📖 About the Project

+**Perahin UIU** started as my personal way to keep track of academic stuff.
+But then I realized a lot of UIU students struggle with the same things - calculating CGPA with retakes, finding course materials, keeping up with campus updates, and more.

+So I decided to turn it into something everyone could use.
+Now it's a full platform with everything a UIU student needs - accurate CGPA calculator that handles retakes and improvements, organized course materials, helpful video playlists, campus event updates, and more.
+Plus, it has dark mode for those late-night study sessions!

 ## ✨ Features